wvdon/wvdon.github.io/_pages/about.md

   - /about.html
 ---

 Hi,this is Weidong Wu.
-My primary research interests revolve around Computational Biology and Deep Learning for Life Science.
+My primary research interests revolve around single cell  and Deep Learning for Life Science.

-And My detail CV is here [CV](./../files/CV_WeidongWu.pdf)

-## Education

-ME, Zhengzhou University (Biology and Medicine, 2021-now)

-BE, Zhengzhou University (Software Engineering, 2017-2021)